The Pearl of Nikko

-One can hardly plan a stay, even a short one, at Nikko, without considering a visit to the Togoshu, its most attractive feature.
-The shrine, an extensive set of richly-decorated buildings, is organized around the mausoleum of Tokugawa Ieyasu.
-One of Japan’s shogun and a key figure of Japanese history, he gave his name to the Tokugawa shogunate which ruled over Japan for more than 250 years until the Meiji restoration.
+Tokugawa Ieyasu (1543 – 1616) was one of Japan’s shogun and a key figure of Japanese history.
+He gave his name to the Tokugawa shogunate which ruled over Japan for more than 250 years until Meiji restoration.

 Dozens of variously-sized buildings, each more richly decorated than the last, spread over these extensive premises in the heart of the forest of Nikko National Park.
 The unusual mix of Shinto shrines and Buddhist buildings gives the Shinto architecture a grandiose dimension.
 Simplicity is simply not the point, and the ornate buildings offer a wealth of colors and details, including gold leaf decorations which may surprise careful observers.

 Some of the most famous and most interesting of the Toshogu buildings include:

 - The entrance gate, an immense torii ⛩️ (Ishidorii) at the end of the large, straight, uphill path;

 - The five-story pagoda (Gojunoto) which you see as soon as you pass through the great torii;

 - Three other successive gateways leading further into the shrine (Omotemon, the famous Yomeimon and finally Karamon);